dotnetdummy/csv2sql/README.md

 - .Net 6

+## Known bugs

+- When parsing lines with `","` it will not return the correct number of columns and data.

 ## Build

 Run the following to build it as self-contained (without need to install .Net on the target machine)